-The mission of Wild Woods Restoration Project is to restore the health and diversity of our Hudson valley forests with local native plants grown by volunteers and to inspire a passion for continued stewardship.
+The mission of Wild Woods Restoration Project is to restore the health and diversity of our Hudson Valley forests with local native plants grown by volunteers and to inspire a passion for continued stewardship.

-We need to help our forests because they serve so many important functions— primarily, as storage reservoirs of carbon, helping to combat climate change.
+We need to help our forests because they serve so many important functions— especially as storage reservoirs of carbon that help to combat climate change.

 Efforts to restore forests by planting trees alone often fail in their restoration goal because they overlook the rest of the forest, the understory.
-Healthy forests require a diversity of structural layers to function: an herb layer at ground level, a shrub layer, and a sub-canopy of young trees.
-A forest with multiple layers of biomass provides a variety of food and a protective habitat for birds and animals.
+Healthy forests require a diversity of structural layers to function, all parts of a forest work together to form a healthy ecosystem.

 We are losing the diversity of our forests, and land managers don’t have the support they need.
 Our local parks and preserves work to manage their lands but all too often, once stressors are removed there are few existing native seed sources to regenerate the native community naturally.
 Parks and preserves often lack the resources to purchase or plant native species to restore these areas.